Let's Merlot: It's the ninth year for #MerlotMe

 The “Sideways Effect” was in full swing, yet Jackson put his trust in the winemaker but cautioned on number of cases.
 “We started with 150 cases and built to 1,000,” said Carpenter.
 “So, we’re doing all right.”

 I sampled La Jota, Mt.
-Brave and W. S. Keyes wines that are cellar-worthy and produced from vineyards with a pedigree dating back to the late 1800s.
-Mt.
-Brave Merlot expressed the powerful flavors of Mt.
-Veeder appellation, lush and rich exploding with dark cherries backed with a firm tannic structure.
+Brave and W. S. Keyes wines that are cellar-worthy and produced from vineyards with a pedigree dating back to the late 1800s, all three expressing the powerful mountain flavors.

-From nearby Howell Mountain appellation, the richly tannic La Jota was exuberant with plums, laced with bittersweet chocolate and dried herbs.
-Pumping on all cylinders, the 2016 W. S. Keyes Merlot honors the man who pioneered Howell Mountain vineyard.
-The Merlot/Cabernet Sauvignon is a “blend on steroids, a big boy wine,” quipped Carpenter.

 Producing such richly textured mountain Merlots planted at high elevation of 1,400-1,800 comes with challenges such as irrigation and low yield of fruit, to name a few.
 Then there are accidents.
 “We’ve had maybe two tractors turn over in 20 years,” Carpenter recalled.
 He assured that drivers do get extensive training.

 Yet for Carpenter, it’s worth the effort.
-The structural component from mountain fruit is what turns people on to Merlots, he maintained.
 “There’s an intensity, a different expression of a Bordeaux variety that is not Cab or Cab Franc and we’ve had a lot of luck with that.”

 Ehlers Estate is another winery with a Merlot fan base, noted winemaker Laura Diaz Munoz.
 “There’s a big demand for this wine,” she commented in our phone chat on the 2018 that was barrel aged for 22 months in 61 percent new French oak.

-“We pick our fruit not super ripe, so it holds a nice acidity,” said Diaz.
-“There’s no fining or filtration and not a lot of extended maceration.”
-The wine was delightfully approachable, showing a crisp freshness of cherries, layers of savory herbs with a gentle oak embrace.

 From Napa’s valley floor elegance to bold mountain elevation Merlots, I sampled some impressive current releases.
-From the vast Boisset Collection, the 2018 JCB No.4 Merlot, sourced from Oak Knoll District vineyards, expressed heady aromas of dark fruit on the nose, exploding into a delicious compote of blueberries, plums and mocha on the palate with a whisper of earthiness.
-The purple-hued 2019 Raymond Merlot Reserve Collection, sourced from seven vineyards across Napa was full-bodied yet elegant, with lush bright fruit on the palate.
+From the vast Boisset Collection, the 2018 JCB No.4 Merlot, a compote of plums and blueberries and the full bodied yet elegant 2019 Raymond Merlot Reserve Collection,

-The 2018 vintages from such pedigreed Napa wineries as Grgich Hills Estate, Peju, St. Supery and Rombauer were all elegantly structured expressing vibrant fruit and well-rounded tannins.
-Silverado Vineyards’ Estate Mt.
-George from Coombsville was a symphony of juicy red berries and savory herbs.
-Trefethen’s 2018 blended with a touch of Cabernet Sauvignon showed an explosion of red fruits with hints of spice.
+The 2018 vintages from such pedigreed Napa wineries as Grgich Hills Estate, Peju, St. Supery, Rombauer, Trefethen and Silverado Vineyards’ Estate Mt.
+George were all elegantly structured with lush ripe fruit.

-From Washington State’s Walla Walla Valley, the 2018 Estate L’Ecole No. 41 was richly textured with dark cherries and hints of savory notes.
-From Columbia Valley, the 2017 Pedestal has the blessings of Michel Rolland, the internationally renowned consultant who provides the vision for this limited release.
-The vibrant deep-hued wine is blended with Cabernet Sauvignon and Petit Verdot.
+From Washington State’s Walla Walla Valley, there was the richly textured 2018 Estate L’Ecole No. 41; and Columbia Valley’s, the 2017 Pedestal which has the blessings of Michel Rolland.
+The internationally renowned consultant provides the vision for this limited release of Merlot blended with Cabernet Sauvignon and Petit Verdot.

 Savoring some brilliant Merlots from Napa, Paso Robles and Washington State and listening to winemakers, it’s clear the wine has made a turn around.
 Yet, as Malaske mused: “We’re still exploring Merlot; there’s so much to know about Merlot.”